ftde0/yt2009/readme.md

 **as of november 2023, it still isn't merged with the main repo.**

-- patch the flash player(s) by following [flash_player_patch.md](flash_player_patch.md) and looking through [alt-swf/readme.md](alt-swf/readme.md).

-### some SWFs included here may be pre-patched for a different yt2009 url. make sure to replace the urls to your own if you come across those.

 - set up an android app by following [apk_setup.md](apk_setup.md)

 ---